Healthcare in Egypt

 One of the largest health concerns facing expats in Egypt is sanitation.
-Expats should take special care to only drink and cook with bottled water.
-Vegetables and fruit need to be washed thoroughly.
+Expats should take special care to only drink and cook with bottled water, and vegetables and fruit need to be washed thoroughly.
 It is best to avoid eating street food or buying juices off the street, but food and drink in hotels and restaurants should be perfectly fine.

-Egypt has one of the highest rates of hepatitis C infection in the world.
+Egypt has the highest rate of hepatitis C infection in the world.
 The virus is transmitted through blood-to-blood contact so expats should avoid contact with needles of dubious origin, including equipment used for tattooing.

 Another health hazard in Egypt, especially in large cities, is air pollution.
 The quality of air in Cairo can be very poor due to industrial sites and traffic jams.
 Dust is a problem for people with respiratory conditions such as asthma.
 Expats should consult their doctor for advice on the best way to deal with this.